vladoschreiner/transport-tycoon-demo/README.md

 cd openttd/bin
 ./openttd
 ```

+Note for MacOS users: If starting the `openttd` binary fails, try building a Mac OS app bundle by running `make bundle` and start
+the game by launching `OpenTTD` from the `bundle` folder and allow the app to access the Documents folder.

 Load the game position from `game-positions/demo1.sav`.
 Start all deployed trains by hitting the green flag from the train overview window and see the tragedy.